Provides data for the ModeChanging event.

 Returns a string that represents the current object.(Inherited from Object.)

-The ModeChanging event is raised when a DetailsView control attempts to change between edit, insert, and read-only mode, but before the mode actually changes.
-This allows you to provide an event handler that performs a custom routine, such as configuring the DetailsView control for a specific mode or canceling the mode change, whenever this event occurs.
+The ModeChanging event is raised when a FormView control attempts to switch between edit, insert, and read-only mode, but before the mode actually changes.
+This allows you to provide an event-handling method that performs a custom routine, such as configuring the FormView control for a specific mode or canceling the mode change, whenever this event occurs.

-A DetailsView control is changing, to determine whether the ModeChanging event was raised as a result of the user canceling an edit operation, or to indicate that an insert operation should be canceled.
+A FormViewInsertEventArgs object is passed to the event-handling method, which allows you to determine the mode to which the FormView control is changing, to determine whether the ModeChanging event was raised as a result of the user canceling an edit or insert operation, or to indicate that the mode change should be canceled.
 To determine the new mode, use the NewMode property.
-You can also use the NewMode property to change to an alternate mode by setting it to one of the DetailsViewMode enumeration values.
-Use the CancelingEdit property to determine whether the user canceled an edit operation.
-To cancel an insert operation, set the Cancel property to true.object is passed to the event handler, which allows you to determine the mode to which the
+You can also use the NewMode property to programmatically specify an alternate mode to which to change by setting it to one of the FormViewMode enumeration values.
+Use the CancelingEdit property to determine whether this event was raised as the result of the user canceling an edit or insert operation.
+To cancel the mode change, set the Cancel property to true.

 For more information about handling events, see NIB: Consuming Events.

-For a list of initial property values for an instance of the DetailsViewModeEventArgs constructor.class, see the
+For a list of initial property values for an instance of the FormViewModeEventArgs constructor.class, see the

 Available since 2.0